 Available-for-sale financial investments are those which are designated as such or do not qualify to be classified as designated at fair value through profit or loss, held-to-maturity or loans and receivables.
-They include equity instruments, investments in funds and money market and other debt instruments.
+They include trading book securities, sovereign debt securities, bank debt securities, other debt securities and listed and unlisted investments.

 After initial measurement, available-for-sale financial investments are subsequently measured at fair value.
 Unrealised gains and losses are recognised directly in equity in "Other Reserves".
-When the security is disposed of, the cumulative gain or loss previously recognised in equity is recognised in the income statement in "Gains less losses arising from available-for-sale investments".
-Where Investec Australia holds more than one investment in the same security they are deemed to be disposed of on a first-in first-out basis.
+When the security is disposed of, the cumulative gain or loss previously recognised in equity is recognised in the Statement of Comprehensive Income in "Gains less losses arising from available-for-sale investments".
+Where Invested Australia holds more than one investment in the same security they are deemed to be disposed of on a first-in first-out basis.
 Interest earned whilst holding available-for-sale financial investments is reported as interest income using the effective interest rate.
-Dividends earned whilst holding available-for-sale financial investments are recognised in the income statement when the right of the payment has been established.
-The losses arising from impairment of such investments are recognised in the income statement in "Impairment losses on financial assets" and removed from the available-for-sale reserve.
+Dividends earned whilst holding available-for-sale financial investments are recognised in the Statement of Comprehensive Income when the right of the payment has been established.
+The losses arising from impairment of such investments are recognised in the Statement of Comprehensive Income in "Impairment losses on financial assets" and removed from the available-for-sale reserve.